-- In a series of papers, Yano and Phillips (2011, 2016) and Yano et al. (2016) brought the Collisional Ice Break-Up (hereafter CIBU) process to the fore again as a possible secondary ice production mechanism in clouds.
+In a series of papers, Yano and Phillips (2011, 2016) and Yano et al. (2016) brought the collisional ice break-up (hereafter CIBU) process to the fore again as a possible secondary ice production mechanism in clouds.
 Using an analytical model, they showed that CIBU could lead to an explosive growth of small ice crystal concentrations.
-Afterwards Sullivan et al. (2017) tried to include CIBU in a six-hydrometeor-class parcel model, in which hydrometeors were assumed to be monodispersed, in - 30 an attempt to investigate the ice crystal number enhancement.
+Afterwards, Sullivan et al. (2017) tried to include CIBU in a six-hydrometeorclass parcel model, in which hydrometeors were assumed to be monodispersed, in an attempt to investigate the ice crystal number enhancement.
 However, intriguingly, and in contrast to the Hallett-Mossop ice multiplication mechanism1 (hereafter H-M) (Hallett and Mossop, 1974), the vast majority of microphysics schemes do not include the CIBU process.
 Yet, the CIBU process is very likely to be active in inhomogeneous cloud regions where ice crystals of different sizes and types are locally mixed (Hobbs and Rangno, 1985; Rangno and Hobbs, 2001).
-For instance, - 35 collisions between large dense graupel growing by riming, and plane vapour-grown dendrites or irregular weakly rimed assemblages are the most conceivable scenario for generating multiple ice debris as envisioned by Hobbs and Farber (1972) and by Griggs and Choularton (1986).
-Therefore, a legitimate quest for a two-moment mixed-phase microphysics scheme, where number concentrations and mixing ratios of the ice crystals are predicted, is to find ways to include an ice-ice break-up - 40 mechanism and to characterize its importance, relative to other ice generating processes such as ice heterogeneous nucleation.
-Our aim to introduce CIBU in a microphysics scheme was initially motivated by the detection of unexplained high ice water content which sometimes largely exceeded the concentration of ice nucleating particles (Leroy et al., 2015; Field et al., 2017; Ladino et al., 2017). - 45 As recalled by Yano and Phillips (2011), the first laboratory experiments dedicated to the study of ice collisions were conducted in the 1970s following investigations concerning the promising H-M process.
-In the pioneering work of Vardiman (1978) who highlighted the mechanical fracturing of natural ice crystals, the number of fragments was dependent on the shape of the initial colliding crystal and on the momentum change following the collision.
-According to a concluding remark - 50 by Vardiman (1978), this secondary production of ice could lead to concentrations as high as 1,000 times the natural concentrations of ice crystals in clouds that would be expected from heterogeneous nucleation on ice freezing nuclei.
-Another laboratory study by Takahashi et al. (1995) also revealed a huge production of ice splinters after collisions between rimed and deposition-grown graupels.
-However because as many as 400 fragments could be obtained, their experimental set-up was more - 55 appropriate to very large, artificially grown crystals and to large impact velocities.
+For instance, collisions between large, dense graupel grown by riming and plane vapour-grown dendrites or irregular weakly rimed assemblages are the most conceivable scenario for generating multiple ice debris as envisioned by Hobbs and Farber (1972) and by Griggs and Choularton (1986).
+Therefore, a legitimate quest for a two-moment mixed-phase microphysics scheme, where number concentrations and mixing ratios of the ice crystals are predicted, is to find ways to include an ice-ice break-up mechanism and to characterize its importance relative to other ice-generating processes such as ice heterogeneous nucleation.
+Our aim to introduce CIBU in a microphysics scheme was initially motivated by the detection of unexplained high ice water content which sometimes largely exceeded the concentration of ice-nucleating particles (Leroy et al., 2015; Field et al., 2017; Ladino et al., 2017).